 Essential Ingredients for Authentic Schnitzel

 To make the perfect pork cutlet, you need the right ingredients.
 These ingredients turn a simple meat cutlet into a crispy, tasty masterpiece.
-Knowing what to use is key for making real German Schnitzel.
+Knowing what to use is key for making real German dish.

 Start your schnitzel-making journey with top-quality ingredients.
 Here’s what you’ll need: